 These three social media platforms are certainly the most important, but that doesn’t mean you have to avoid the others completely.
 The only thing that you have to remember, is that to make a social media profile effective you have to update it regularly.
 If you try to maintain too many profiles at once you can soon become overworked and make mistakes.

-Tip 2: Providing Consistent Quality Content will help Maintain your Audience
+Tip 2: Providing Consistent Quality Content Will Help Maintain Your Audience

-This is the main area that many photographers fall short.
+This is the main area where many photographers fall short.
 Many photographers create social media posts with the best of intentions.
 They usually have a couple of weeks or months where their social media activity is through the roof, but after that, the inevitable decline starts and posts become less frequent and eventually stop altogether.

 Social media should be viewed as a constant form of marketing for your photography business – you must aim to maintain your social media profiles indefinitely.
-This means creating consistent content into the foreseeable future.
+This means creating consistent content for the foreseeable future.

 Creating a Posting Schedule